-Note: The Tier 1 CARs are computed based on simple averages amongst economies in the specific region.
-Due to data availability, ASEAN economies not covered are Indonesia, Lao PDR, Myanmar and Vietnam.
+Note: The NPL ratios are computed based on simple averages amongst economies in the specific region.
+Due to data availability, Lao PDR, Myanmar, and Vietnam are excluded from the analysis for ASEAN, while China is excluded from the analysis for Plus-3.
 Advanced economies refer to selected economies in North America and Western Europe.
 Emerging economies refer to selected economies in Latin America and Eastern Europe.
+Data for 2023 as of Q1 2023.
+Data are extrapolated for the economies that do not have latest data.